tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/Activities/03-Stu_Partner_Interviews/README.md

 Each interview problem in the [Interview Questions README](../README.md) has its own README, replete with prompts and specific notes.

 Because every candidate is unique, with their own thoughts and characteristics, it's impossible to provide an "exemplary" response for each interview question.
-Strong candidates might respond to an interview problem in a manner that is both well crafted and impossible to anticipate; therefore, each evaluation contains an element of subjectivity.
+Strong candidates might respond to an interview problem in a manner that is both well crafted and impossible to anticipate; therefore, each evaluation will be somewhat subjective.
 Ultimately, the interview should be considered an _organic_ discussion between you and your candidate.
 Use the README to supplement that discussion, but don't be afraid to ignore or add to the prompts and hints as needed.

 ## How to Use the READMEs